mattearly/AncientArcher/design.md

 #### Context

-Inlcudes 3D/2D, Renderering, Math, Controls, Displays, Cameras, Lighting, and a Packaging system to build in custom modules.
+Includes 3D/2D Renderering, Math, Controls, Display, Cameras, Shaders, Lighting, and Sound.
+A user can script modules into games or anything desired using their custom assets.

 #### Goals

-Ancient Archer is a work in progress.

 Metrics: How many games have been built with it?
 How much functionality does it encompass?
 How stable is it?
 Does it have tests?
 Is it ready for use?
 Is it properly licensed?
 Is it properly accredited?

 #### Milestones

-Ancient Archer is being used for a sequence of custom games to be built.
-It should be a new animal by the end of this 10 game project.
-One game is being worked on per week.
+Quarterly Release Update Planned for the future.
+TBA

+Attempted to build 10 demos with it at below dates (game a week challenge)
-Start Date: April 28, 2019
+Dates: April 28, 2019 - July 7, 2019
 1. tactics
 2. rats scavaging
 3. ENDLESS RUNNER